 My testing shows that this new painless phenomenon is probably a direct result of the Reebok Ziglite Run.
 The Ziglite Runs are built with a TPU heel plate for stability and heel-to-toe transition.
-Reebok also added a lightweight IMEVA and responsive 3D underfoot foams that make the sneakers feel softer and more cushioned.
-In layman’s terms, what this technology has done is trick my feat into thinking that they are running on a cloud.
+Reebok also added lightweight IMEVA and responsive 3D underfoot foams that make the sneakers feel softer and more cushioned.
+In layman’s terms, this technology has trick my feat into thinking that they are running on a cloud.

 I cannot comment on whether these shoes will smell funk after repeated use, because one of the super genes I inherited is odorless feet.
 Regardless of my attributes, the Reebok Ziglite Run come with a lightweight mesh upper for increased ventilation.